timOTdev/0010_practical_javascript/notes.md

 ```

 ## .toggleAll: Otherwise, make everything true
-- If you find yourself saying otherwise, this is perfect for the  else statement
+- If you find yourself saying "otherwise", this is perfect for the else statement
 - Here's where we are working on case 2:
 ```
 var todoList = {